Marclie/SuaveStateScanner/README.md

 This occurs when excited states are close/degenerate in energy, but have different properties (such as excited states with different symmetry).
 This script helps label and separate these states along the reaction coordinate.

-While SuaveStateScanner is targeted for use in quantum chemistry, it can also be used a general mathematical tool for separating and labeling sets of eigenvectors that have similar eigenvalues along some coordinate.
+While SuaveStateScanner is targeted for use in quantum chemistry, it can also be used as a general mathematical tool for separating and labeling sets of eigenvectors that have similar eigenvalues along some coordinate.